leptonai/leptonai/misc/tuna/tuna-user-guide.md

 lep tuna remove-data --name <data_file_name>
 ```

-In this example, the command deletes the specified data file from the Tuna environment.
+Just specify the file name, and it's gone from your Tuna workspace.
+Simple and efficient.

 ---